-- Always a Bigger Boot: Just as Dennis is about to stomp on Spongebob and Patrick with hugely spiked boots, a larger boot stomps on him, seemingly killing him.
-Unfortunately, it's the diver's boot...
+- Just as Dennis is about to stomp on Spongebob and Patrick with hugely spiked boots, a larger boot stomps on him, seemingly killing him.
+Unfortunately, it's the Cyclops's boot...

 - Also played straight when the giant fish charging at Spongebob and Patrick misses them, charges off a cliff, and a huge freakin' eel eats it in one gulp.
 Spongebob and Patrick justifiably just sit there, mouth agape.

-Very impressive.
+Plankton: Very impressive.
 Now, back against the wall...
-SpongeBob:

-Wait a second, everybody.
+SpongeBob: Wait a second, everybody.
 There's something I need to say first.
 But I just don't know how to put it.
-Squidward:

 - King Neptune also gets an aesop on how important it is to show/have love and compassion when you're in a position of leadership.

-- Also, when Plankton reads over his final plan to steal the Krabby Patty formula.
+- When Plankton reads over his final plan to steal the Krabby Patty formula.
 "It's evil, it's diabolical, *sniffs* it's lemon-scented!"